brooklynrail/brooklynrail-platform/content/events/2020/09/curatorial-activism-a-conversation-with-maura-reilly.md

       of Visual Arts: MFA Fine Arts department.
 Jasmine Wahi received her Masters in Art History from New York University’s Institute of Fine Arts.
       She lives with her chihuahua mutt, Momo, in Brooklyn."
+  - person: nur-sobers-khan
+    event_bio: "Nur Sobers-Khan is the Lead Curator for South Asian Collections at the British Library, London, where she is responsible for curating a collection of books and manuscripts on the history of Islam in South Asia.
+      Her current work focuses on dismantling the structures of colonial violence embedded in the curation and exhibition of these collections.
+Most recently she has been involved in the efforts of the library’s Decolonising Working Group, which aims to reconfigure the interpretation of artworks on display in the public and staff areas of the building, calling attention to the histories of imperial and colonialist violence embedded in their description (or lack thereof).
+Previous exhibitions include Qajar Women: Images of Women in 19th-century Iran, co-curated with Mounia Chekhab-Abudaya, which took place at the Museum of Islamic Art, Qatar and explored historical depictions of nonbinary gender identities in the context of canonical constructions of ‘Islamic art.’
+She is currently Principle Investigator of the AHRC-funded research and digitisation project Two Centuries of Indian Print, and her research pivots around two questions at the moment: the role of the dispersal and removal of cultural heritage artifacts in South Asia under British colonialism as a contributing factor in shaping the emergence of Islamic reformism in the second half of the 19th century, and the transition from manuscript to print in the same period and its creation of new forms of reading and poetic improvisation through the circulation of texts on cosmology, dream interpretation and other genres of divinatory literature.
+      She completed her BA and PhD in Oriental Studies at the University of Cambridge. "
 poets:
   - person: camilo-roldan
     event_bio: Camilo Roldán is a Colombian-American poet and translator.
 His first